 LOCO BC is a non-profit local business alliance working to strengthen communities, grow the local economy and build strong, sustainable businesses by encouraging a shift in local purchasing by consumers, businesses and institutions/government.
 Our work is predicated on the belief that economic sustainability, along with social and environmental sustainability forms the bedrock of healthy and resilient communities.
 We encourage purchasers to buy from BC-based companies, and to buy BC goods and services based on a shared commitment to strong communities, a healthy environment, meaningful employment and fair trade practices.

 First Canadian Barter Exchange (Barterfirst) was founded over 16 years ago.
 It focuses on service and results and have generated millions of dollars in new business for members.
 Barterfirst currently has over 600 local members, as well as affiliates across Canada, the United States and around the world.

 About The Art Party

-The Art Party is a social club for Vancouver artists and collectors for networking.
-The Art Party promotes Buy Local to Support Local Artists to +7,000 social media contacts.
+The Art Party is a social innovation club in East Vancouver that promotes Buy Local to Support Local Artists to +10,000 contacts on social media.

 CoinFest Art Show and Live Auction